Year 3 reading list for children aged 7-8

 Mufaro’s Beautiful Daughters: An African Tale by John Steptoe

 A thoughtful picture book retelling of an African folk tale, set to dazzling illustrations.
 When the king decides to pick a new wife, Mufaro’s two daughters behave in very different ways – one unreasonable and aggressive, and the other with kindness and humility.
-A classic moral tale that is useful to discuss with year 3 pupils.
+A classic moral tale that is useful to discuss with year 3 groups.

 Folk tale | Diverse